kingparra/aws-for-jobs/08.5_-_project_based_review/project1/readme.rst

 Problem Description
 -------------------
-You have been entrusted with the task of setting up a highly available web server on AWS for a prominent fitness compnay called Energym.
+You have been entrusted with the task of setting up a highly available web server on AWS for a prominent fitness company called Energym.
 The website should be configured to exclusively accept HTTP.

 Upon successful deployment, take a snapshot of the EBS volume, and create a